U.S. Air Force MQ-9 Reaper lands at Shaw for the first time ever

 |1

-This work, U.S. Air Force MQ-9 Reaper lands at Shaw for the first time ever [Image 2 of 2], by A1C Kyrii Richardson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Air Force MQ-9 Reaper lands at Shaw for the first time ever, by A1C Mariana Tafur, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT